 The 2012 telemetry box roll out was so successful for CVV that management recently committed to the installation of 3,000 new Crane Currenza Navigator boxes to be installed by year end 2013.
 “The push toward technology not only helps us better serve our customers, but also helps us grow our business and increase our own sales and efficiencies,” Longworth said.

 Longworth also stated that the transition was made easier because CVV currently uses Crane equipment and VendMAX software, which is easily integrated with Crane’s telemetry units.
 “Once we realized how much telemetry would benefit our business, it made sense for us to commit to Crane because of how easily it correlates with our existing equipment,” Longworth said.
 “We’re looking forward to growing our business using the DEX data we receive wirelessly to our VendMAX software.”

 CVV has also begun making a commitment to cashless payment options.
 “People just don’t carry cash anymore,” DiNardo said.
 “In order to survive in this industry you have to be willing to accept that reality.”

 Manoukian added: “As more young people enter the business world, the emphasis on cashless is growing.
 When I was younger I always had cash on me, but today it’s all on credit cards and college identification cards.”

 CVV currently has less than 10 cashless vending locations, but has seen success with them on college campuses where students can use their identification cards to make purchases.
-This alternative payment option, DiNardo explains, works with the students on campus dining plans and opens the door to new profit margins.
+This alternative payment option, DiNardo explains, works with the students' on campus dining plan and opens the door to new profit margins.

-CVV will continue to invest in cashless and internet connectivity on machines as a way to accommodate the millennial consumers and gain profitability.
+CVV will continue to invest in cashless and internet connectivity on machines as a way to accommodate the millennial consumers entering the market and gaining profitability.